The test patch series

 How many times in lawn care have you heard, "You can't do this" or "you shouldn't do that"?
 In this video series, we set out to test the stuff you're not supposed to try.

-These videos are a labour of love — they take months to film and a huge effort to edit.
-Some are bound to fail before they even begin… But we get to test stuff out along the way, usually with interesting results.
+These videos are filmed over months, sometimes up to seven months for a single experiment.
+They're a labour of love and take huge effort to edit.
+Some experiments are bound to fail before they even begin, but we test them anyway, usually with interesting results.

 Why do we do it?
 Because experimenting is the best way to learn.
 And honestly, some of the results have blown my mind.